How to write a business plan for a cheese processing company?

 Both the recruitment and investment plans need to be coherent with the timing and level of growth planned in your forecast, and require appropriate funding.

-Staffing costs for a cheese processor might include wages for employees, such as cheesemakers, production workers, and administrative staff, as well as any benefits associated with those positions.
+Staffing costs for a cheese processing company might include wages for employees, such as cheesemakers, production workers, and administrative staff, as well as any benefits associated with those positions.
 Equipment costs might include items such as cheese vats, cheese presses, cheese ripening rooms, and other specialized machinery and tools used in the cheese making process.

 In order to create a realistic financial forecast, you will also need to consider the other operating expenses associated with running the business on a day-to-day basis (insurance, bookkeeping, etc.).